 Every child needs fluoride-containing foods to strengthen their freshly developing enamel, in order to preserve teeth health even as they grow.
 However, adults benefit from the consumption of fluoride as kids, as well as in their later years.

 Fluoride consumption continues to strengthen your teeth’ enamel.
 It re-mineralizes the protective barrier of your teeth, reducing the risk of dental caries and cavities.
 Thus, giving you a strong and confident smile.

 Where Can You Find Fluoride?

-The fluoride found in mouth rinses and toothpaste are known as tropical fluoride, and can be effective on persons of any age.
+The fluoride found in mouth rinses and toothpaste is known as tropical fluoride and can be effective on persons of any age.
 Besides appearing in dental products, fluoride may also be found in naturally occurring water the world over.
 Unfortunately, many bottled water brands are not fluoridated – due to extensive treatments.
-So, alongside your use of fluoridated toothpastes, it is important that you also seek out other fluoride supplements.
+So, alongside your use of fluoridated toothpaste, it is important that you also seek out other fluoride supplements.

 Fluoride supplements can be found in the form of tablets, pills, or lozenges.
 You can also receive a professional-grade fluoride treatment from your dentist.
 This treatment will help strengthen your teeth, protecting your enamel from the effects of acid-causing dental erosion.
 Before making a decision on any supplemental fluoride, it is important you speak with your dentist.